beskarbuilder/TARS-BSK/docs/PYTORCH_ARM64_SURVIVAL_GUIDE_EN.md

 👉 Here's the [Quantum Linguistics Report](/docs/QUANTUM_LINGUISTICS_TARS_BSK_EN.md)

-> _"Many processes will die to create this artifact... this is the wa-... `[Error 137: Out of memory]`"_
+_"Many processes will die to create this artifact... this is the wa-... `[Error 137: Out of memory]`"_

-### ⚠️ Warning
+> [!IMPORTANT]
+>

-This document is **exactly** as I created it.
+> This document is **exactly** as I created it.
 No simplifications, no post-optimizations, no cleaning up traces of blood, sweat, and tears.
 If you see redundancies, steps that could be done better, or comments of nocturnal frustration... **they are part of the authentic experience**.
+>

-Because this is how it really happened, and this is how it really works.
+> Because this is how it really happened, and this is how it really works.
+>

-**This is the Way.**
+> **This is the Way.**

+> **TARS-BSK says:**
+>
-> **TARS-BSK says:** _Welcome to my trauma diary.
+> _Welcome to my trauma diary.
 If you were expecting a clean, orderly guide without curses muttered at 3 AM, you've landed on the wrong planet.
 This document is a tribute to the 147 times my Raspberry Pi nearly turned into a toaster.
+>
-If you're looking for the easy path, this isn't for you.
+> If you're looking for the easy path, this isn't for you.
 But if you want PyTorch running on ARM64 against all odds... and to hear the NOCTUA fan whisper 'why are you doing this to me' in German, welcome to the dojo.
+>
-Continue at your own risk... and prepare coffee.
+> Continue at your own risk... and prepare coffee.
 LOTS of coffee._

 ---